sebabelmar/react-expensify/README.md

 ## Notes:
 In order to use JSX to write React code and to better integrate SASS I decided to use NPM, Babel and Webpack.

-This example could have been written without the use of those tools but it could have require me to use the SASS CLI and to write React code in a way that can be considerer not "production-ready".
+This example could have been written without the use of those tools but it could have required me to use the SASS CLI and to write React code in a way that can be considered not "production-ready".

 * Using campground.html as index.html
-* Consuming `camp_features.js` from `src/utils/camp_features.js`
+* Consuming `camp_features.js` from `src/utils/camp_features.js` via `src/api.js` to mock an API
 * Using Webpack + Babel:
   * JSX as React production code in order to do not have to write DOM elements like this:
     ```javascript